How To Clean Your Golf Clubs And Grips - Golf Monthly

 What if my irons are forged?

 If you play forged irons you should favour a soft nylon brush, but otherwise you can follow all the steps above.
 If your forged irons start to show signs of rust, made possible when the mild carbon steel becomes exposed during a shot that chips their chrome plating, you can spray the surface with WD-40 and clean them with a nylon brush.
+It is also worth cleaning them in a bucket as opposed to a sink as contact with the sick could leave a little mark!
 Once you’re done this, make sure you wipe them clean with a dry cloth.

 Cleaning your driver, fairway, hybrid and putter